 Annabelle Lawson - Piano

-Versatile and wide-ranging in her experience, Annabelle Lawson is heavily in demand as a concert artist and workshop leader.
-Having studied the piano as a child at Chetham’s School of Music, she gained a BA from King’s College, Cambridge and followed this with a BMus thesis on the role of the Argentine tango (music and dance) in 1910s Paris.
-She then went on to pursue post-graduate tuition in chamber music at the Royal Academy of Music in London, where her trio was awarded a Junior Leverhulme Chamber Music Fellowship.
-Teachers have included her father, Peter Lawson, as well as Ronan O’Hora and Philip Fowke.
+Annabelle studied piano as a child at Chetham’s School of Music, before reading music at King’s College, Cambridge.
+After completing her BA she undertook a one-year BMus, for which she gained a Distinction, during which time she researched the social role of the Argentine tango in Paris in the years preceding World War One.
+She then pursued postgraduate tuition in chamber music at the Royal Academy of Music, who went on to award her piano trio a two-year Junior Leverhulme Chamber Music Fellowship.
+Annabelle’s teachers have included her father, Peter Lawson, Ronan O’Hora and Philip Fowke.